hanxinif/MC-DDet/README.md

 # -

 ## :-
-The structure of DFeS-DNet is as follows:
+The structure of MC-DDet is as follows:

 <img src="assets/DFeS-DNet.png">